 Nikki is a Partner in Osborne Clarke’s financial institutions group, specialising in the regulation of financial services offered to consumers and small-businesses, including credit, payments and insurance.

-Nikki is experienced in advising on the impact of Financial Conduct Authority regulation in a variety of sectors including retail banking, asset finance and digital business.
+Nikki is experienced in advising on the impact of Financial Conduct Authority regulation in a variety of sectors including retail banking, asset finance and tech, media and comms.
 She advises on the full range of conduct of business requirements affecting the provision of regulated products and services to consumers and small-businesses from consumer credit law to insurance mediation to payment services.
 She drafts terms and conditions for a wide range of products including current and savings accounts, credit cards, regulated hire products and PCP products, working with banks, building societies, asset finance providers, credit card issuers, payday lenders and with retail point of sale finance providers.

 Nikki has also advised a wide range of businesses on compliance with the Consumer Rights Act 2015, both in relation to consumers’ rights against traders for the supply of goods, digital content or services and in relation to the fairness of terms in consumer contracts.